harashimahashi/message_viewer_bot/README.md

 Forward a sequence of messages.
 - **Usage:** Forward a series of `n` messages starting from the specified message ID.
 Messages will be sent to your private chat.
 Max count is 100 to avoid rate limiting.
 - **Example:** `/forward_n 123456 10` or `/forward_n channelname 123456 10`

+#### `/forwrand`
+Forwards random message from chat.
+- **Usage:** Just send command in the chat and the bot will reply with random message from the chat.
+Rate limited, 2 forwrands/15s

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.